-Although Barcelona’s free wifi network is pretty good, it has it’s limitations.
-The bandwith is limited to 256 kbps and as mentioned above, it isn’t a secure connection.
-You might prefer to activate roaming and use the 4G mobile netork.
+Although Barcelona’s free wifi network is pretty good, it has its limitations.
+The bandwidth is limited to 256 kbps and as mentioned above, it isn’t a secure connection.
+You might prefer to activate roaming and use the 5G mobile network.

-Alternatively you could rent a personal wifi hotspot.
-At just €6.29 per day for up to 10 devices, it’s an ideal solution for families or groups of friends, especially if you will be travelling outside of Barcelona where free wifi isn’t so readily available.
+Alternatively, you could buy a Spanish SIM card at Barcelona airport or rent a personal wifi hotspot.
+At just €6.29 per day for up to 10 devices, a WIFI hotspot is an ideal solution for families or groups of friends, especially if you will be travelling outside of Barcelona where free wifi isn’t so readily available.